-Developments outside of settlements must comply with policies of this plan and with HCS Policies RA3 and RA5, in particular.
-Land outside of settlement boundaries, including that adjacent to or adjoining them, is deemed to be open country-side.
+Developments outside of settlement boundaries is only acceptable if it complies with policies of this plan and with HCS Policies RA3, RA4 and RA5.
+Land outside of the settlement boundaries, including that adjacent to or adjoining them, is deemed to be open countryside.